Student Services provides the central provision for student welfare within the Academy.

-Excellent attendance is the expectation at Harris Academy Purley.
-The expectation is that students attend every day unless they are unwell, in which case parents or carers are expected to contact the Academy before 9am on each morning of absence.
+The expectation is that students attend every day unless they are unwell, in which case parents or carers are expected to contact the Academy before 09:00 on the morning of every absence.

-To report a Harris Academy Purley student absent, you can email us at the address below or call our main telephone number and choose option 1 (Attendance) from the automated answering system.
+To report a Harris Academy Purley student absent, you can email us at the address below or call our main telephone number and choose option 1 from our automated answering system.
+A pre-authorised email address or telephone number will allow us to verify a parent or carer's identity.

 - Mind www.mind.org.uk